Bank of America (BAC) Earnings Momentum Restrict Rating | InvestorPlace

-Bank of America Corp (NYSE:BAC) is a component of the 339 company Banks GICS industry group, which is a segment of the 761 company GICS Financials sector.
-BAC's market value is $312.5 billion which places it in the top decile in its industry group.
-Portfolio Grader's current ranking for BAC puts it 134 among the 339 companies in this industry group, putting it in the second quartile; in the top half of the sector with a ranking of 349 among the 761 companies in the sector, and number 2,480 in the nearly 5,000 company Portfolio Grader universe.
+Bank of America Corp (NYSE:BAC) is a $312.5 billion in market value constituent of the Banks GICS industry group where the ranking for BAC by Portfolio Grader places it 134 among the 339 companies in this industry group, giving it an above-average position.
+BAC is ranked in the top half of the sector with a ranking of 349 among the 761 companies in the sector and number 2,480 in the 5000 company Portfolio Grader company universe.

-BAC has a current recommendation of Hold using the Portfolio Grader stock evaluator, which incorporates Louis Navellier's investing methodology.
+Portfolio Grader currently ranks BAC as a Hold.
+With unique fundamental and quantitative analytical tools developed by Louis Navellier, this stock analytical tool researches approximately 5,000 stocks weekly.
 BAC has maintained this ranking for the last month.

-Bank of America has attained above-average scores in 2 of the 8 fundamental areas analyzed by Portfolio Grader and average or below-average scores in 6 of the areas evaluated in the ranking of company stocks.
+BAC has received above-average scores in 2 of the 8 fundamental areas appraised by Portfolio Grader and average or below-average scores in 6 of the areas evaluated in the ranking of company stocks.

-BAC's operational scores provide mixed results with rankings for operating margin and earnings growth that are above average, while the score for sales growth is below average.
+The company's operational scores provide mixed results with rankings for operating margin and earnings growth that are above average, while the score for sales growth is below average.
 Scores for visibility of earnings are worse than the industry norms for earnings revisions, earnings surprises, and earnings momentum.
-BAC's metrics for cash flow and return on equity are worse than its industry group average.
-These fundamental scores give Bank of America a position in the third quartile of the industry group.
+BAC's grades for return on equity and cash flow are worse than its industry group average.
+Bank of America's fundamental scores give BAC a place in the third quartile of the industry group.

-The Navellier Proprietary Quantitative Score is used by Portfolio Grader to view BAC's shares from the viewpoint of risk/reward.
-This proprietary scoring approach assesses the relative value of the company's shares based on the current price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
-Based on this risk/reward calculation, BAC currently scores as average in its industry group compared to its peers.
+Portfolio Grader quantitatively gauges BAC's shares using the Navellier Proprietary Quantitative Score.
+This metric looks at BAC's shares from the perspective of risk/reward.
+This unique scoring system takes into account the relative value of BAC's shares based on the current price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
+Considering this risk/reward calculation, the company currently scores as average in its industry group compared to its peers.

 Louis Navellier's proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results, with A being 'strong buy' and F being 'strong sell'.
 Explore the tool here.